Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • arteriovenous fistulas;

-• chronic mitral and aortic regurgitation with left ventricular overload;
+• chronic mitral and aortic insufficiency with left ventricular overload;

 • low hemoglobin;

 For your information.
-An increase in the load on the cardiovascular system during pregnancy causes an increase in VS, which after childbirth returns to normal by itself.
+The increased load on the cardiovascular system during pregnancy causes an increase in CV, which returns to normal after childbirth.

-Among the criteria characterizing cardiac hemodynamics, one can find more "complex" parameters.
-Among them, the Cardiac Ejection Fraction (EFF), which is the percentage of the stroke systolic blood volume expelled from the left ventricle during contraction of the heart to the volume of blood accumulated in it by the end of the period of relaxation of the heart muscle (diastole).
+Among the criteria characterizing cardiac hemodynamics one can also find more “complex” parameters.
+Among them, Cardiac Ejection Fraction (CEF), which is the percentage ratio of the stroke systolic volume of blood pushed out of the left ventricle during heart compression to the volume of blood accumulated in it by the end of the period of relaxation of the heart muscle (diastole).

-This indicator is used to predict any cardiovascular pathology.
+This indicator is used to make a prognosis for any cardiovascular pathology.

 Reference values

-The norm of the Left ventricular ejection fraction at rest is 47-75%, and with psychoemotional and physical exertion, its value can reach 85%.
-In old age, the indicator decreases slightly.
-In children, the reference values at rest are higher - 60-80%.
+The normal left ventricular ejection fraction at rest is 47-75%, and during psycho-emotional and physical stress its value can reach 85%.
+In old age, the rate decreases slightly.
+In children, the reference values at rest are higher – 60-80%.

-The FVS value is determined during radionuclide angiography using the formulas of Simpson or Teicholz.
-The survey form indicates which formula was applied, as there may be discrepancies within 10%.
+The value of FVS is determined during radionuclide angiography using the Simpson or Teicholz formulas.
+The survey form indicates which formula was applied, since discrepancies of up to 10% are possible.

-Cardiologists pay attention to FVS in cases when it drops to 45% and below.
-Such values are a clinical symptom of impaired contractile insufficiency and a decrease in the efficiency of the heart muscle.
+Cardiologists pay attention to FVS in cases when it drops to 45% or below.
+Such values are a clinical symptom of contractile insufficiency and decreased performance of the heart muscle.
 Indicators below 35% indicate irreversible processes in the myocardium.

 For your information.
-At the initial stage of any cardiac disease, the rate of emission of the heart fraction does not change due to adaptive processes - thickening of muscle tissue, restructuring of small-diameter vessels and alveoli, an increase in strength and / or the number of contractions.
-The change in the FVS value occurs when the compensations are exhausted.
+At the initial stage of any cardiac disease, the ejection rate of the heart fraction does not change due to adaptive processes - thickening of muscle tissue, restructuring of small-diameter vessels and alveoli, increasing strength and/or number of contractions.
+A change in the value of the FVS occurs when the compensations are exhausted.

 Reasons for the decline